 Santaland at Macy's

-For the ultimate NYC Santa experience, stop by Santaland at Macy’s!
-Lines to see NYC’s most popular Santa have historically been hours long, so this year, they’ve implemented a reservation system.
-Basically, you are reserving the time that you’ll join the line, so you can still expect a wait (join the Santa Express Lane on the weekends to save time).
-African American and Spanish-speaking Santas may be we available … speak with an elf when you arrive.
-Admission is free; photo packages start at $20.99.
+For the ultimate NYC Santa experience, stop by Santaland at Macy's!
+Lines to see NYC's most popular Santa have historically been hours long, so this year, they've implemented a reservation system.
+Basically, you are reserving the time that you'll join the line, so you can still expect a wait (join the Santa Express Lane on the weekends to save time).
+Black and Spanish-speaking Santas are also available.
+Admission is free; photo packages start at $39.99.

 Winter Wonderland at The Apollo Theater